5 facts about the Muslim population in Europe

 3Muslims are younger than other Europeans.
 In 2010, the median age of Muslims throughout Europe was 32, eight years younger than the median for all Europeans (40).
 By contrast, the median age of religiously unaffiliated people in Europe, including atheists, agnostics and those with no religion in particular, was 37.
 The median age of European Christians was 42.

-4Views of Muslims vary widely among European countries.
-A Pew Research Center survey conducted this spring found that majorities in France, Britain and Germany had favorable views of Muslims.
-Opinion was on balance favorable in Spain while negative views prevailed in Italy and Poland.
+4Views of Muslims vary widely across European countries.
+A Pew Research Center survey conducted this spring in 10 nations found that in eastern and southern Europe, negative views prevailed.
+However, the majority of respondents in the UK, Germany, France, Sweden and the Netherlands gave Muslims a favorable rating.
 Views about Muslims are tied to ideology.
-While 36% of Germans on the political right give Muslims an unfavorable rating, just 15% on the left do so.
-The gap between left and right is also roughly 20 percentage points in France and Italy.
-And significant differences are found in the UK as well.
+While 47% of Germans on the political right give Muslims an unfavorable rating, just 17% on the left do so.
+The gap between left and right is also roughly 30 percentage points in Italy and Greece.

 5As of 2010, the European Union was home to about 13 million Muslim immigrants.
 The foreign-born Muslim population in Germany is primarily made up of Turkish immigrants, but also includes many born in Kosovo, Iraq, Bosnia-Herzegovina and Morocco.
 The roughly 3 million foreign-born Muslims in France are largely from France’s former colonies of Algeria, Morocco and Tunisia.

 Note: This is an update of a post originally published on Jan.
 15, 2015.